What Is Covered On The SAT Subject Test In Physics?

 - Fundamental Knowledge — Remembering and understanding concepts or information (about 12-20% of the test).
 This means you need to have as many formulas memorized as possible.
 Because they do not give you an equation sheet, it would be a good idea to get in the habit of memorizing formulas as you learn them in class.

-- Multiple-Concept Problems: integrating of two or more physical relationships or concepts (about 20%–35% of test).
+- Multiple-Concept Problems: integrating two or more physical relationships or concepts (about 20%–35% of the test).
 This means solving problems that require one to apply a few formulas to get to the answer.

 In order to make your studying process most efficient, it is important to keep in mind what topics are covered and how important each topic is.
 Below is the College Board’s list of which topics are covered and the portion of the test devoted to them.
 Because Mechanics and E&M together make up 54%-66% of the test, you should spend much more time studying those topics than, say, special relativity (although special relativity is really cool!).

-- Consistent Practice — During the month or so leading up to the exam 20 minute a day 5 days a week would be good.
-During the last few weeks before the exam I would suggest ramping this up to 45 minutes per day.
-On the test you have to solve 75 multiple choice questions in 60 minutes, which is A LOT, and the only way to get fast enough is to get a lot of practice.
+- Consistent Practice — During the month or so leading up to the exam 20 minutes a day 5 days a week would be good.
+During the last few weeks before the exam, I would suggest ramping this up to 45 minutes per day.
+On the test, you have to solve 75 multiple choice questions in 60 minutes, which is A LOT, and the only way to get fast enough is to get a lot of practice.
 This will also help you to memorize formulas.
-A great way to practice regularly is to use a mobile study app like Physics X which is available on iOS and Android.

 - Full Length Exams — In addition to regular consistent practice, it is important to do some full length practice exams.
 The subject test is 60 minutes long and requires some stamina.
 One resource for this is the official study guide for SAT subject tests published by College Board.